“Chuck and the guys are in the basement.”

 “How?”
 Steve asked, bewildered.

 Curt shrugged off the question.
-“Also, she’s a girl; we’re guys — when’s the last time you’ve heard that working out?”
+“Also, she’s a girl; we’re guys — when’s the last time you’ve heard of that working out?”